The Chamber (1996 film): Production history

-The first four films based on Grisham novels had all been big hits and producer Brian Grazer persuaded Universal to buy the film rights to The Chamber for $3.75 million before the book had even been written, based on a one-page outline.
+The first four films based on John Grisham novels had all been big hits, and producer Brian Grazer persuaded Universal to buy the film rights to The Chamber for $3.75 million before the book had even been written, based on a one-page outline.
 Ron Howard was originally set to direct the film for Universal.
 Grazer said "I bought it before I saw any words.
 I just knew it was Grisham, and I wanted to snatch it.
 I bought it based on what [Grisham’s late agent, Jay Garon] said.
 Which didn’t totally correspond with the synopsis paragraph I read.
 And that didn’t exactly correspond with the book."

 Grisham's novel was different from his earlier works.
 He said before he finished he "got some unsolicited vibes on how to write.
 Some of the studio people had some ideas about what should be in the book, and it was infuriating."

-In May 1994 it was reported William Goldman was paid $1 million to write the script.

-Howard left the project in May 1995 because of what he described as "a hunch".
-He stayed on as a producer though.
-"It's a strong story, and William Goldman is doing great work on the screenplay."
+In May 1994, it was reported that William Goldman was paid $1 million to write the script.
+Howard left the project in May 1995 because of what he described as "a hunch", although he stayed on as a producer, saying "It's a strong story, and William Goldman is doing great work on the screenplay."
 Brad Pitt was committed to playing Adam Hall, but left the project when Howard left to direct Ransom.

-James Foley came on board to direct while Chris O'Donnell and Gene Hackman agreed to star.
-Some work on the script was done by Phil Alden Robinson then Foley began rewriting the script.
-Grisham was unhappy with the changes.

-William Goldman described the project as a "total wipeout disaster... a terrible experience" and claims he never saw the finished movie.

-Foley said "after eight movies for some reason I'm getting to do exactly what I want.
+James Foley came on board to direct the film, with Chris O'Donnell and Gene Hackman agreeing to star.
+Some work on the script was done by Phil Alden Robinson; then Foley began rewriting the script.
+But Grisham was unhappy with the changes.
+William Goldman described the project as a "total wipeout disaster... a terrible experience", and claims he never saw the finished movie.
+Foley declared, "after eight movies for some reason I'm getting to do exactly what I want.
 I mean, The Chamber is as great an opportunity for me as it can possibly be thematically and I've got Gene Hackman so it's like there is no limit.
 If it isn't great it's only because of me."